 What we're studying this year...
 How parents and carers can help...
 History Visiting sites and museums such as the Victoria The Romans: Why were the Roman Army so successful?
 Was life and Albert Museum, The British Museum, the really 'rotten' for the Romans?
-Museum of London and Hampton Court will bring Medieval Ages: Why did William win the Battle of Hastings?
-What the subject to life! impact did William the Conqueror have on medieval England?
-Who By engaging in conversations with your child to was the real Richard the Lionheart?
+Museum of London and Hampton Court will bring Medieval: Why did William win the Battle of Hastings?
+What impact the subject to life! did William the Conqueror have on medieval England?
+Who was By engaging in conversations with your child to the real Richard the Lionheart?
 Was King John really cruel and connect them with their family history and, by unfair?
-How did the Black Death affect medieval England?
-Which extension, to the world around them.
-When was more significant - the Black Death or Peasants Revolt? discussing History always be keen to ask "why?" to The Tudors: Why did Henry VIII break away from the Catholic boost their understanding and develop deeper Church?
-How did Tudor monarchs maintain their power over thinking.
-England?
-By contacting the History department whenever you need additional support or have questions about the course history@yateley.hants.sch.uk.
+How did Nicolaa Delahaye save England? extension, to the world around them.
+When How did the Black Death affect medieval England?
+Which was discussing History always be keen to ask "why?" to more significant - the Black Death or Peasants Revolt?
+How fair boost their understanding and develop deeper and free was life for women in medieval England?
+How was thinking. sexuality defined in Medieval England?
+How was the United By contacting the History department whenever Kingdom created? you need additional support or have questions about the course history@yateley.hants.sch.uk.
 Consisting of: 3 x Lessons per fortnight